csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 ## Next Phase

-> Triage: What will you build for phase 3, the final demo?
+For phase 3, the final demo, we will implement the following features (ordered by priority):

+1. Integrate form validation
-- Patients management
+1. Patients and Procedures management
-- Filtering and searching for forms and responses
+1. Filtering and searching for forms and responses
-- Delete forms and responses
-- Share URL for form response
+1. Share URL for form response
-- Add Procedure
+1. Support non-integer types in text fields
+1. Add more tests for backend API
+1. Update responses and patients
+1. Delete forms and responses
+1. Data visualization